 This electric grill uses Advanced Grilling Logic that allows you to precisely measure the temperature, and the timer lets you know when to check your food.

 This Traeger grill also includes a temperature probe.
 However, we did find it to be a little hit or miss when it came to accuracy.

 - Temperature probes can be hit or miss

 5 - Weber 10020 Smokey Joe 14-Inch Portable Grill

 Next on our list is the Weber Smokey Joe charcoal grill.
-This compact version of Weber’s best portable charcoal grill is ideal if you have limited outdoor space, providing 147 square inches of cooking surface over a stainless steel grate.
+This compact version of Weber’s best por grill is ideal if you have limited outdoor space, providing 147 square inches of a cooking surface over a stainless steel grate.

 It features four air vents to help regulate the flow, plus an aluminum ash catcher that reduces clean-up.